Measurements of Higgs boson production in the decay channel with a pair of $\tau$ leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results

 \section{Results}

 The model used to extract the signal from the data is defined by an extended binned likelihood of the form \begin{linenomath} \ifthenelse{\boolean{cms@external}} {

 } {

 } \end{linenomath} where $i$ labels all bins of the input distributions for each signal class, with index $s$, and background class, with index $b$, defined for each of the analyses as described in Sections~\ref{sec:NN-based}--\ref{sec:VH}.
 Signal and background templates are obtained from the data model as discussed in Section~\ref{sec:model}, with further specifications for the \VHana in Section~\ref{sec:VH}.
 The function $\mathcal{P}(k_{i}|\sum \mu_{s}\,S_{s}(\{\theta_{j}\})+\sum B_{b}(\{\theta_{j}\} ))$ in Eq.~(\ref{eq:likelihood}) corresponds to the Poisson probability to observe $k_{i}$ events in bin $i$ for a prediction of $\sum\mu_{s}\,S_{s}$ signal and $\sum B_{b}$ background events in that given bin.
 The scaling parameters $\mu_{s}$ of the signal contributions $S_{s}$ with respect to the SM expectation are the parameters of interest (POIs).
-Their number varies between 1 and 16, depending on the measurement.
-Starting from the largest set, the POIs are successively combined always assuming relations across the templates of the combined STXS bins as for the SM.
-To obtain unbiased confidence intervals and facilitate combinations with independent data the $\mu_{s}$ are not bound to be ${\geq}0$ in the absence of signal, but are allowed to take also negative values.
+Their number varies between 16 and 1, depending on the measurement: 16 POIs for the STXS stage-1.2 measurement with a one-to-one correspondence to the targeted STXS stage-1.2 bins; three POIs (\muggh, \muqqh, and \muvh) for the STXS stage-0 measurements; and a single POI (\muinc) for the inclusive signal-strength measurement.
+For the inclusive and STXS stage-0 measurements, starting from the STXS stage-1.2 set of POIs, the POIs are successively combined, always assuming relations across the signal templates of the combined STXS bins as for the SM.
+For each individual measurement all POIs are obtained from one single fit of the model derived in this way to the data.
+For each measurement, the corresponding POIs are not constrained.
+In particular they are not bound to be ${\geq}0$ in the absence of signal, but are allowed to take also negative values, to obtain unbiased confidence intervals and facilitate combinations with independent data.